 Me

-I am passionate about mathematics, cryptography, and the social value they generate.
+I am passionate about mathematics, cryptography, and the premises they provide for an open and connected society.
 Several educational, scientific, and engineering roles gave and give me the opportunity to put this passion into practice.

 Previously, I have been a university lecturer and (post-)doctoral researcher in the area of symmetric cryptography.
 Currently, I work as cryptography engineer on privacy-preserving technologies.